adrfantini/academic-kickstart/content/en/post/weather-trieste/index.md

 ggsave(plot = p9, filename = "lastmonth_plots/WindMaxDir.png")
 ```

 And here are the results: click on the images to enlarge.
+Notice that we had 5 days of strong winds between the 11th and the 15th: in those days the wind direction was predominantly from the North-East, so the wind was _bora_.
+It was followed by a bout of good weather and high pressure, which ended with a bit of rain on the 23rd (least sunny day of the month).
+Also, interestingly, we have winds predominantly from the sea (West, greens) during the day, and from the land (East, reds) during the night.
+This is the well--known [sea breeze](https://en.wikipedia.org/wiki/Sea_breeze) effect.

 {{< gallery album="post-weather-trieste" >}}